rabbitmq/rabbitmq-objc-client/CONTRIBUTING.md

 under `TestCertificates`.
 The certificates have a Subject Alternative Name of `localhost` which makes them not to be dependent on the host they were generated on.

-The following minimalistic [RabbitMQ configuration file](https://www.rabbitmq.com/configure.html#configuration-files) is used by CI:
+The following [RabbitMQ configuration file](https://www.rabbitmq.com/configure.html#configuration-files) is used by CI:

 ``` ini
 listeners.tcp.1 = 0.0.0.0:5672